sbfedevs/anagrams/README.md

 - The endpoint will return an array of arrays of anagrams, as explained below.

 **Submitting your solution:**
-- Create a github repro with the source code for the project.
+- Create a github repo with the source code for the project.
 - Email that github link back to the email address you received this challenge from.

 **Definitions:**